 https://example.com/webplayer/#/player/, set the value data of LinkHost to

 Add a value called EmailThreshold, and set its value data to a number in the range of 1 through 100.
 The value data determines the maximum number of alert emails that an email sending account sends within a second.
 This setting helps slow down the number of emails that are being sent and thus reduces the CPU usage.
 If you leave the value data unspecified or set it to a number out of range, the value data falls back to 25.

 Your email server might treat an email sending account as a spam bot and thus prevent it from sending emails.
 Before an account is allowed to send emails, an email client such as Outlook might request you to verify that the account is used by a human user.

 There is a limit for sending emails within a given period.
 For example, when the daily limit is reached, you cannot send emails until the start of the next day.
 In this case, ensure that the limit is more than the number of sessions being recorded within the period.

-Click Next to select and edit the rule criteria.
+Select and edit the rule scope.

 When a session or an event meets more than one rule in a single event response policy, the oldest rule takes effect.

 - Follow the wizard to complete the configuration.